davekellam/dont-mess-up-prod/README.md

 The plugin detects the current environment using this priority order:

 1. **URL matching** – Compares the current site URL against the configured environment URLs.
-A match both sets the active environment and exposes a direct child link in the admin bar back to that URL.
-2. **WP_ENVIRONMENT_TYPE constant** – Set in `wp-config.php` if URL matching does not find a match:
+This list will also be used to generate a list of links that appears on hover in the admin bar.
+2. **`wp_get_environment_type()`** – Which defaults to `production` and can be set via php constant:

     ```php
     define( 'WP_ENVIRONMENT_TYPE', 'staging' );
     ```

-3. **Fallback message** – If neither check succeeds, the admin bar shows the translated “No Environment Set” label.
-You can filter this via `dmup_no_environment_set_message`.

 The indicator is visible to users who either meet the minimum capability (defaults to `publish_posts`, filterable via `dmup_minimum_capability`) or whose username appears in the allowed users filter.
 This keeps visibility limited to the folks who need the context.